squizzdotcom/squizz-platform-api-dotnet-library/README.md

                 //create a hashmap containing configurations of the organisation taxcode data Dictionary<string, string> configs = new Dictionary<string, string>();

-                //add a dataFields attribute that contains a comma delimited list of tacode record fields that the API is allowed to insert, update in the platform configs.Add("dataFields", "keyTaxcodeID,taxcode,taxcodeLabel,description,taxcodePercentageRate");
+                //add a dataFields attribute that contains a comma delimited list of taxcode record fields that the API is allowed to insert, update in the platform configs.Add("dataFields", "keyTaxcodeID,taxcode,taxcodeLabel,description,taxcodePercentageRate");

                 //create a Ecommerce Standards Document that stores an array of taxcode records